Dog diarrhoea: When should you talk to your vet about runny poop?

 Is diarrhoea common in puppies?

 It is quite normal for puppies feeding from their mothers to have soft poo as their diet will mostly contain milk.
-However, by the time they are being fed puppy food exclusively (e.g. when they are fully weaned and have left their mother) we should be seeing consistently formed faeces, easy to pick up!
+However, by the time they are being fed puppy food exclusively (e.g. when they are fully weaned and have left their mother) we should be seeing consistently formed faeces, that's easy to pick up.

 Soft poo in puppies is very common and can sometimes be attributed to diet change or even the change in environment when going to their new home.
 However, diarrhoea in puppies is not normal and could be a sign of something underlying which needs to be addressed, such as parasites.